2024 In Review

 Making the world safer from epidemics

 The COVID-19 pandemic drove home a stark reality: the world urgently needs to find and stop infectious disease outbreaks faster.
-Developed and refined with our partners Brazil, Ethiopia, Liberia, Nigeria, and Uganda, the 7-1-7 target we proposed in 2021 is the first real-time, start-to-end assessment of how quickly health systems detect and contain epidemic threats.
-In 2024, global organizations including WHO, the World Bank and the Global Fund increasingly relied on 7-1-7 and, more importantly, more than two dozen hosted by Resolve to Save Lives, have enabled countries all over the world, from Costa Rica to Kenya, to self-train on 7-1-7 to stop deadly outbreaks in their tracks.
+Developed and refined with our partners in Brazil, Ethiopia, Liberia, Nigeria, and Uganda, the 7–1-7 target we proposed in 2021 is the first real-time, start-to-end assessment of how quickly health systems find and stop epidemic threats.
+In 2024, global organizations including WHO, USAID, the World Bank and the Global Fund increasingly relied on 7-1-7.
+More importantly, more than two dozen countries are now using the target to improve how they respond to outbreaks and quickly get resources to where they’re needed most.
+What’s more, the terrific tools developed by a thriving 7-1-7 Alliance, hosted by Resolve to Save Lives, enable countries all over the world, from Costa Rica to Kenya, to adopt 7-1-7 and stop deadly outbreaks in their tracks.

 Our success stories: